Dr. Doni explains why moms-to-be, new moms, and moms in general are particularly prone to adrenal distress, and what they can do to recover.

 Next, and depending on the severity of your symptoms, I recommend having your cortisol and adrenaline levels tested, as well as your neurotransmitter levels so we can see exactly how your body has adapted to stress.
 From there, we can start to recommend herbs, nutrients, and other support to best match your needs.

 For example, there is a whole set of herbs called “adaptogens” that are known to help our bodies recover from (or adapt to) stress.
 Certain adaptogenic herbs are better at increasing cortisol when it is too low, while others are better at decreasing it when it is too high.
-So, if we know exactly what your cortisol levels are doing, we can easily tell which is the right herb for you.
-The same with adrenaline – we need to know your levels so we know which herbs and other nutrients are going to support your body back to optimal levels.

 You ask: I feel so awful!
 How am I ever going to heal?